 Crab Mating and Fertilization

-Crab Adaptation attract mates through chemical pheromones, visual, acoustic, or vibrational methods.
-Pheromones are used by most aquatic crabs, while land and semi-terrestrial crabs often use visual signals, such as the male fiddler crab waving its large claw to catch the attention of females.
+Crabs adapt to attract mates through chemical pheromones, vision, sound, or vibration.
+Most aquatic crabs use pheromones, while land and semiterrestrial crabs use visual display, such as in the fiddler crab where the male waves its large claw to attract females.

 1. Larval Development and Zoeal Stages

-Crab Adaptation,When development is complete, the female releases the newly hatched larvae into the water, where they become part of the plankton.
-This release is often timed with the daily tidal and light or dark cycles.
+Crab adaptation when the development is finished, the female allows the newly hatched larvae to be released into the water and become part of the plankton.
+This release is usually synchronized with the diel tide and photoperiod.

 2. Crab Juvenile Stage